Mityashka/Mityashka/README.md

 I'm a Python developer with a broad interest in software development, particularly in creating reusable tools and solutions, backend systems, and working with databases.
 I'm passionate about solving problems and building practical solutions.
 ## 👨‍💻 About Me
-- 🎓 3rd-year student in Applied Informatics and a graduate of GeekBrains' Python Developer course.
+- 🎓 3rd-year student in Applied Informatics.
 - 💼 Actively seeking a Junior Python Developer role.
 - 🛠️ Skilled in Python, Django, SQLite, Docker, and Linux, with growing expertise in PostgreSQL and web technologies.
 - 🧑‍💻 Enjoy working on web applications, personal projects, and diving into APIs and databases.